vygr/ChrysaLisp/docs/TASKS.md

 In either case, a VP node can execute a number of VP tasks, and it does this via a priority based co-op task scheduling policy.

+Networks can `morph` dynamically !
+The `sea` of VP nodes, and services, within your horizon, can and does, change during your apps lifetime... more on this later.

 ## Kernel task

 The Kernel task is the highest priority task running on a VP node.
 It's